 toString()defined, so that it can be used in place of the type constant.

-createSlice()function that accepts a set of reducer functions, a slice name, and an initial state value, and automatically generates corresponding action creators, types, and simple selector functions.
+createSlice()function that accepts a set of reducer functions, a slice name, and an initial state value, and automatically generates a slice reducer with corresponding action creators and action types.

-Redux Starter Kit is available as a package on NPM for use with a module bundler or in a Node application:
+Redux Toolkit is available as a package on NPM for use with a module bundler or in a Node application:

 It is also available as a precompiled UMD package that defines a